Harvey Milk: Legacy

 Milk's political career centered on making government responsive to individuals, gay liberation, and the importance of neighborhoods to the city.
 At the onset of each campaign, an issue was added to Milk's public political philosophy.
 His 1973 campaign focused on the first point, that as a small business owner in San Francisco—a city dominated by large corporations that had been courted by municipal government—his interests were being overlooked because he was not represented by a large financial institution.
 Although he did not hide the fact that he was gay, it did not become an issue until his race for the California State Assembly in 1976.
 It was brought to the fore in the supervisor race against Rick Stokes, as it was an extension of his ideas of individual freedom.

 Milk strongly believed that neighborhoods promoted unity and a small-town experience, and that the Castro should provide services to all its residents.
-He opposed the closing of an elementary school; even though most gay people in the Castro did not have children, Milk saw his neighborhood having the potential to welcome everyone.
+He opposed the closing of an elementary school; while most gay people in the Castro did not have children, Milk saw his neighborhood having the potential to welcome everyone.
 He told his aides to concentrate on fixing potholes and boasted that 50 new stop signs had been installed in District 5.
 Responding to city residents' largest complaint about living in San Francisco—dog feces—Milk made it a priority to enact the ordinance requiring dog owners to take care of their pets' droppings.
 Randy Shilts noted, "some would claim Harvey was a socialist or various other sorts of ideologues, but, in reality, Harvey's political philosophy was never more complicated than the issue of dogshit; government should solve people's basic problems."